darasus/ai-blog/content/5-simple-tips-for-making-better-salads.md

   eggs to salads.
 They are good sources of protein, fibre, vitamins, and minerals.
 Add a variety of fruits in small amounts and make sure they’re fresh and crisp.
+intro: >-
+  Putting together a healthy salad is usually the first thing people think of when they want to eat well and lose weight.
+Unfortunately, many people also associate salads with bad food because they’ve had so many disappointing experiences eating them in the past.
+That’s because most salads we see today are either served in large fast-food containers or come with an enormous amount of dressing that you need a spoon to get out of the little plastic tub.

+  However, there’s no reason why salads have to be boring, sad excuses for food.
+In fact, a good salad can be one of the healthiest and most satisfying ways to eat greens – as long as you know how make it taste great without making it worse for you.
 ---

 ## By now you’re probably thinking, “Great!
 But how?”